Machine and Deep Learning methods in population genomics and phylogeography

 Program

-- Practical: building a script to simulate genetic data under competing demographic scenarios.
+- Practical: building a script to simulate genetic data under competing demographic scenarios and perform a simple ABC analysis.

 - Understanding the basic CNN architecture for image recognition